prathoss/logenricher/README.md

-# logextractor
+# logenricher

-logextractor is tiny package enabling `log/slog` logs enrichment with data from context.
+logenricher is tiny package enabling `log/slog` logs enrichment with data from context.

 Use cases: